Bus contracting model of Singapore: Bulim Bus Package

 In October 2014, the LTA called for tenders to operate the Bulim Bus Package comprising 26 existing bus services originating from Bukit Batok, Jurong East and Clementi bus interchanges.
 Since then, services 653, 657 and 944 were added into this package under SMRT Buses on 13 April 2017, 24 April 2017 and 27 August 2017 respectively.
 In 2020, Service 651 was also added into this package.

 Aedge Holdings, Busways, Go-Ahead Group, a Jiaoyun Group / Travel GSH joint venture, Jinan Public Transportation, Keolis, RATP Dev Transdev Asia, SBS Transit, SMRT Buses, Transit Systems and Woodlands Transport lodged bids.
 In May 2015, the LTA awarded the contract to Transit Systems with the new Bulim Bus Depot handed over to Tower Transit Singapore on 31 July 2015.
 The depot is able to accommodate about 550 buses.

 In September 2020, the LTA awarded the contract for the second term of this package to Tower Transit Singapore.
 Operations under the second term commenced on 29 May 2021, which also involves the transfer of services 653, 657 and 944 from SMRT Buses to Tower Transit Singapore.

 With the development of Tengah New Town, Route 944 was extended to Tengah Interchange and renumbered 992.
-Two new routes originating from Tengah itself, namely Routes 870 and 871, were also introduced.
+Six new routes originating from Tengah itself, namely routes 870, 871, and 872, express feeder routes 452 and 453 and feeder Services 831G and 831W were also added to this bus package upon their introduction.

 Loyang Bus Package

 In April 2015, the LTA called for tenders to operate the Loyang Bus Package comprising 24 existing bus services originating from Changi Airport Bus Terminal, Changi Village Bus Terminal, Pasir Ris Bus Interchange and Punggol Temporary Bus Interchange.
 Later on, services 381 and 12e were introduced.
 On 1 April 2018, service 68 was added into this package.
 On 9 September 2019, service 43e was added into this package.
 On 27 December 2020, service 384 was added into this package.

 Busways, Go-Ahead Group, Keolis, RATP Dev Transdev Asia, SBS Transit, SMRT Buses, a Tian Tan Shipping/Kumho Buslines joint venture and Woodlands Transport lodged bids.
 The contract was awarded in November 2015 to Go-Ahead Singapore.
 The 29 bus routes are based at the new Loyang Bus Depot which was completed in June 2015 and is able to accommodate about 505 buses.

 In August 2020, Go-Ahead Singapore received a two-year contract extension to continue operating the bus package until September 2023.
 In September 2022, this was further extended until September 2026.

+Service 104 was introduced and added to this package.

+Express feeder service 459 were introduced and added to this package, it will be the first bus express feeder that operated by Go-Ahead Singapore on 27 April 2026.